-GERM 104 - German Intermediate Culture and Communication I (3 credits)
+GERM 104 - GERMAN INTERMEDIATE CULTURE AND COMMUNICATION I (3 credits)

 Course introduces communicating in various time frames and offering opinions on current events and issues.
 Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of Germanic cultures; discussion of a problem or concern affecting those cultural groups and analysis of proposed solutions.
 Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding of Germanic peoples can be applied to other cultural experiences.
 Course conducted in German 75-90% of the time.
-Offered spring semesters.
+Offered spring semesters for expressing complex opinions on historical, political, and social concerns.
+Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of Germanic cultures; discussion of a problem or concern affecting those cultural groups and analysis of proposed solutions.
+Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding of Germanic peoples can be applied to other cultural experiences.
+Course conducted in German 90% of the time.
+Offered fall semesters.

-GERM 105 - German Intermediate Culture and Communication II (3 credits)
+GERM 105 - GERMAN INTERMEDIATE CULTURE AND COMMUNICATION II (3 credits)